payton-p/python_programming_an_introduction_to_computer_science/readme.md

 - Download PyCharm
 - Clone repo locally
 - Open projects in PyCharm (or IDLE if you prefer)
+- In PyCharm, right click the graphics folder > Mark Directory as > Sources Root.
+You will get import errors if this is not done.
 - Run the relevant program(s)

 ## Project details